map of changchun

 Weather

-The weather here is great.
-It’s really not that cold in the winter, and the central heating in buildings is good.
 It’s very dry and so doesn’t feel as cold as you might think during the winter however the summer is quite humid and often feels much warmer than it actually is.

-Changchun, unlike many places in China, has 4 distinct seasons;
+Changchun, unlike many places in China, has 4 distinct seasons:

 Winter, which is and dry cold( down to -30C), with only a little snow.
 Everything freezes